pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

-!> [warning]: There are some episode spoilers contained in this announcement!
-Reader beware!

 Two very exciting things happened today: the [Composable Architecture][tca-gh] has crossed 10,000 stars on GitHub(!), and we are announcing a [beta preview][tca-obs-beta-discussion] for the biggest change we have made to the library in its history.
 We are integrating Swift's Observation